smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 Detailed instructions about capturing these types of data are provided in separate sections of this Agent documentation, under the titles assigned to each of the Agent automation tools listed above.

+An overall summary of Data Capture and Response Rules functions can be found at the end of this topic, starting with [How Data Capture Works](#how-data-capture-works).

 The Agent is actually able to capture data from other sources in the IBM i partition.
 One example is the ability of Dynamic Variables to fetch data from DB2 database tables and data areas.
 Dynamic Variables can also fetch IBM i system values directly.
 But these alternate data access methods are not supported by the Response Rules scheme explained in this section.

 The LSAM Captured Data Log file stores individual data values up to 1920 characters in length.
-A single Agent file is used to store data captured by the Operator Replay screen data capture function, scan values found by the SCANSPLF command, and message text values captured by Message Management.
+Although there are separate master files that store the Capture Data Rules for each of the three Agent functions listed above, there is only a single Agent log file (OPRRPYF40) used to store data captured by the three data capture functions:  workstation display data captured by Operator Replay script steps, report values found by the SCANSPLF command, and message text values captured by Message Management.
 Each Captured Data Log file record has a code assigned that indicates the source of the data.
 The data capture log file serves as an audit mechanism to prove the outcome of each of those capture functions.
 The data capture records also function as a connection point to optional Captured Data Response Rules.
 (Refer to [The Data Capture Logging Functions](#the-data-capture-logging-functions) for more information.)

 ### The Function of Response Rules

 Captured Data Response Rules provide a way to cause any number of IBM i commands or programs to be executed during the processing of the SCANSPLF command, an Operator Replay script or a Message Management Parameter.
 The actual Capture Rules are unique to each of these source applications, since the source material is different.
 But they all put their captured data into the same LSAM Captured Data Log (the multi-purpose log file OPRLOGF40), and this marks their common link to the Response Rules engine.

-The support for Dynamic Variables built into each of the data source features means that Captured Data Response Rules could be used to change Dynamic Variable values as the Agent's automation process runs, allowing the process to change itself depending on data values that are captured and recognized.
+The support for Dynamic Variables built into each of the data source features means that Captured Data Response Rules could be used to change Dynamic Variable values as the Agent's automation process runs, enabling the Agent's automation process to vary depending on data values that are captured and recognized.

 A common application of capturing data and triggering response rules is to build customized system and application monitors that can be used to trigger, via the response rules, notifications when thresholds are exceeded, or to collect performance data for later evaluation.
 Financial applications typically balance batches of transaction data by capturing batch totals and then comparing them to control data that could have been established by any machine or network connection accessible to the OpCon application server.